cschm1ed/pipex/README.md

 - **Process Management**: Gained experience in managing processes using fork, execve, and wait functions.
 - **File Handling**: Learned file handling techniques, including opening, closing, reading, and writing files.
 - **Exit Codes**: Developed proficiency in managing exit codes to communicate the status of a program's execution.

+## Implementation Rules

+ - **Allowed functions:** open, close, read, write, malloc, free, perror, strerror, access, dup, dup2, execve, exit, fork, pipe, unlink, wait, waitpid ft_printf and any equivalent YOU coded
+ - **Error Handling:** errors should be thoroughly handled.
+There shoudl be no unexpected aborts, and there must be no memory leaks.